aaryaman11/ntoolsbrowser.github.io/README.md

 =======
 ![Figure 10](Docs/HeatMap.png)

-The user also has the ability to see the eletrode signal as a wave form by clicking on the 'sin wave' button
+The user also has the ability to see the electrode signal as a wave form by clicking on the 'sin wave' button
 ![Figure 11](Docs/SinWave.png)

 The user can scroll by moving the mouse to the bottom of the window and the horizontal scroll bar will appear.
 Or if there is a mouse pad drag 2 fingers on the mouse pad to scroll left or right the viewing window on the electrode signal.